strayMat/cehr-bert/eds_notes.md

     - I had to change the columns of interest for getting the good codes (`utils/spark_utils.py::DOMAIN_KEY_FIELDS`).

 ## 3. Pre-train CEHR-BERT

+Here, you have two choices: either pretraining only once the transformer model (described here) and then transfer it on a downstream task (described in section 4-5).
+Or running the full pretrain-finetune pipeline (described in section 6).

 Goal: Pretrain the transformer model on the sequences generated in step 2 with Masked Language Model and Visit type tasks.